aosabook/500lines/contingent/chapter.rst

 that will tell us which tasks are executed in the course of a rebuild.
-Since the above change to ``tutorial.txt`` affect both its body and its title, everything downstream will need to be re-computed:
+Since the above change to ``tutorial.txt`` affects both its body and its title, everything downstream will need to be re-computed:

 >>> project.start_tracing()